Hours Today: 04/24/17

-The guidelines described below apply to all Bailey/Howe Library Reserves and are in compliance with US Code, Title 17.
+The guidelines described below apply to all Bailey/Howe Library Reserves and are in compliance with US Code, Title 17 and UVM Copyright Policy V.2.12.1.
 Material submitted which violates any of these regulations will NOT knowingly be made available by the library.
 Instructors will be notified upon discovery of copyright violations and will result in delayed access to class materials through University Libraries.

-Only two (2) articles and not more than 25% of the content of an issue of one journal may be placed on reserve unless the instructor received the copyright holder's written permission and acknowledged receipt when submitting materials to reserve.
+Only one article of the content of an issue of one journal may be placed on reserve unless the instructor received the copyright holder's written permission and acknowledged receipt when submitting materials to reserve.
 Newspapers are treated the same as journals.

 For the academic year, only two copies of photocopied material is allowed for every 25 students enrolled in a class, or any fraction thereof, but no more than 5 copies per class.
 The photocopy should contain the copyright statement.

 Most government publications are in the public domain, i.e., they are not copyrighted, allowing unlimited use and reproduction.

 Up to 2 copies of an authorized course pack (produced by Print & and Mail Center) may be placed on reserve.
 The course pack must be for the current semester only and produced under the guidelines of current copyright law.
 Course packs from previous semesters will not be placed on reserve unless copyright permission has been extended.
 Course packs will NOT be scanned for electronic reserve.
 For more information on course packs and course pack copyright guidelines, please contact Print & and Mail Center, x62960.